 Even if you’re not feeling as spry, enjoy a ride on the Banff Gondola to the mountaintop.
 Once you’ve completed the journey on the Banff Gondola, you’ll be able to tackle a number of hiking trails & boardwalks along with fuelling up at a restaurant or enjoying tremendous views from the observation decks.

 The summit is also home to the Cosmic Ray Station, a National Historic Site of Canada that was completed in 1957 and used to study cosmic rays from the peak.

 One of the best ways to experience Moraine Lake is by hiking around it.
 There are a number of hiking trails ranging from easy to difficult.
-The most famous and easily accessible of the bunch is the Rockpile Trail, culminating in a view some iconic it made its way onto the Canadian twenty dollar bill for a decade between 1969 and 1979.
+The most famous and easily accessible of the bunch is the Rockpile Trail.
+The trail culminates in a view so iconic it made its way onto the Canadian twenty-dollar bill for a decade between 1969 and 1979!

 Moraine Lake is located just 14 kilometres from Lake Louise and about an hour by car from the town of Banff.
 Keep in mind that the road to the lake closes for the winter after the Canadian Thanksgiving weekend in October.

 If you’re not all “laked-out” yet, we’ve got (at least) one more you need to add to your list: Peyto Lake.
 Like other glacier-fed lakes in the Banff area, Peyto Lake charms visitors with its radiant blue-green colour.
 As the glacial rock flour flows into the lake from the Peyto Glacier during the summer melt, it reflects the light through the water to create its shimmering hues.